chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

 ## Road map/ next:
   + Implement meaningfull output and create more minecraft items.
     - Minecraft trees, creatures and more.
   + I initially intended to included multithreading to this project.
-However, due to limited c++ multithreading knowldege I was not able to implement the desired outcome.
+However, due to my limited c++ multithreading knowldege(writting synchronous processes), I'm for now not able to implement the desired outcome(asynchronous/non-blocking).
+Looking more into c++ futures and promises!